Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

 Using the triangle inequality we can verify next that

-or, equivalently, that $\|\mathbf{w}\|$ cannot be greater than the diameter of the covering sphere.
-Using~\eqref{eq:covering_radius}, we see that \eqref{eq:triangle1} implies the inequality which complements~\eqref{eq:avmax}.
-Trivially, a case in which equality holds in~\eqref{eq:inequalities} is~$\mathbf{x}=v\mathbf{1}$, but there may also exist other equality solutions of~\eqref{eq:inequalities} with a nonconstant host.
-Inequality~\eqref{eq:inequalities} can also be used to narrow down the bound on the probability in~\eqref{eq:chebyshev}, since it it implies that this probability can only be nonzero when~$\gamma\in (0,1]$.
+or, equivalently, that $\|\mathbf{w}\|$ cannot be greater than the diameter of the secondary permutation sphere.
+Using~\eqref{eq:secondary_radius}, we see that \eqref{eq:triangle1} implies the inequality which supplements~\eqref{eq:avmax}.
+A case in which equality holds in~\eqref{eq:inequalities} is~$\mathbf{x}=v\,\mathbf{1}$, but there may also exist other equality solutions with a nonconstant host.
+Inequality~\eqref{eq:inequalities} also narrows down the probability bound in~\eqref{eq:chebyshev}, since it implies that this probability can only be nonzero when~$\gamma\in (0,1]$.
 Finally, when~\eqref{eq:inequalities} is normalized by the power of the host we obtain

 which means that the host to maximum watermark power ratio is, in decibels, always greater or equal than the host to average watermark power ratio minus approximately $3$~dB.
-This important property will still hold when embedding distortion control is implemented in Section~\ref{sec:embedd-dist-contr}.